shuuryou/texmond/README.md

 # Help Wanted

 Do you own a Premier Elite panel other than a Premier Elite 64?
-Please try this software and report any bugs, because I had to make several assumptions on how these panels work and they may not be correct.
+Please try this software and report any bugs, because I had to make some assumptions on how these panels work and they may not be correct.
 I'm especially interested in feedback from property owners who have a Premier Elite 168 or a Premier Elite 640 that is set up so it uses the maximum number of supported areas and zones.

 Of course, I'm also interested in feedback and bug reports from Premier Elite 64 and  Premier Elite 64-W users. :smiley: